sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0003_aliases_also_known_as.md

 ~~~~

 This will delete recursively all files and directories that match one of the following patterns in their name: `__pycache__`, `.pyc` or `.pyo`.

+---

+# Conclusion

+I hope you will find at least one alias to improve your productivity.
+Of course, you are welcome to chime in with your own suggestions <i class="fas fa-smile-wink"></i>!